somallg/soft-skills/README.md

-# soft-skills-books
+# soft-skills
-Soft skills books that i have read
+* Soft skills for IT pros